StackVista/stackstate-docs/develop/tutorials/mirror_tutorial.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Set up a mirror to pull telemetry data from an external system

-StackState supports fetching external telemetry and mapping this onto components as metric streams, for instance with the AWS StackPack and CloudWatch.
-In this scenario, StackState pulls telemetry data from CloudWatch on-demand when required for StackState server processes or the StackState GUI.
-The telemetry data from CloudWatch isn't copied into StackState, but retrieved and used when needed.
-This concept is called _mirroring_ and is further described [in the StackState documentation](../developer-guides/mirroring.md).
+Rancher Observability supports fetching external telemetry and mapping this onto components as metric streams, for instance with the AWS StackPack and CloudWatch.
+In this scenario, Rancher Observability pulls telemetry data from CloudWatch on-demand when required for Rancher Observability server processes or the Rancher Observability GUI.
+The telemetry data from CloudWatch isn't copied into Rancher Observability, but retrieved and used when needed.
+This concept is called _mirroring_ and is further described [in the Rancher Observability documentation](../developer-guides/mirroring.md).

 Mirror integrations can be built in any language and run as a separate process.
 A mirror can:

 * retrieve telemetry data from external systems on-demand
 * aggregate this data in various ways
-* send the data in a standard format to StackState
+* send the data in a standard format to Rancher Observability

 ## Mirror architecture

-To integrate StackState with an external telemetry source using mirroring, the mirror integration sits in between StackState and the telemetry source.
-The mirror offers a standard interface \(the mirror API\) to StackState so that StackState can use multiple different mirror data sources out of the box.
-The mirror integration translates calls to the mirror API to calls to a telemetry datasource, allowing StackState to access telemetry data in a standard way.
+To integrate Rancher Observability with an external telemetry source using mirroring, the mirror integration sits in between Rancher Observability and the telemetry source.
+The mirror offers a standard interface \(the mirror API\) to Rancher Observability so that Rancher Observability can use multiple different mirror data sources out of the box.
+The mirror integration translates calls to the mirror API to calls to a telemetry datasource, allowing Rancher Observability to access telemetry data in a standard way.

 ## Setup

-[This repository](https://github.com/StackVista/mirror-integration-tutorial) contains a sample mirror that serves telemetry data to StackState.
+[This repository](https://github.com/StackVista/mirror-integration-tutorial) contains a sample mirror that serves telemetry data to Rancher Observability.
 The mirror is built in Python and stored in the `mirror_server.py` file.

 Clone the repository to your laptop to get started.